 - All equipment will be staged and erected

-- OEMS will contact Fredericksburg Fire Dept. and UMW Police Dept. to notify them of entry and location, and activate standby
+- OEMS will contact Fredericksburg Fire Dept. and UMW Police Dept. to notify them of entry and location and activate standby conditions for rescue.

-- Safety will do air sampling evaluations, noting on permit findings, monitor serial #, calibration date.
+- OEMS will do air sampling evaluations, noting on permit findings, monitor serial #, calibration date.

 - Shop supervisor will verify Lock Out / Tag Out